Farzan-I/Farzan-CV/README.md

 ### Excellent Communicator

 * While at [deVere Group](#devere-acuma-devere-group-may-2016-to-nov-2016), many clients felt in the dark in regards to their investments.
 I provided quarterly reports to clients and provided weekly updates on their investments after two weeks of joining the team.
 This put a client's mind at ease, built rapport during uncertain times, increased our revenue as there was more transparency they wanted to invest more and in turn created a customer for life
+* Coding can be a daunting feat, especially if there's no clarity.
+At [Makers](#makers-academy-mar-2022-to-jul-2022),

 * ENDPOINT